mattrussi/gitlab-com-runbooks/docs/registry/cdn.md

 - https://cdn.registry.gitlab-static.net

 These [were added](https://gitlab.com/gitlab-com/gl-infra/chef-repo/-/merge_requests/1273) so that we can validate the CDN endpoint and certificate.
-If this alert files, check to be sure the `health` object exists in the bucket `/cdn-test/health`.
+If this alert fires, check to be sure the `health` object exists in the bucket `/cdn-test/health`.

 This object was copied manually using `gsutil` and is a text file containing the string `OK`: